 A Christ Child Lullabye from Scotland’s Western Isles. a song of making it through the holidays from contemporary Cape Breton and Americana artists, an ancient winter hymn from Brittany in France, a lively reel from Ireland for Christmas Eve, Silent Night sung in Gaelic — these ae but a few of the gems you’ll find on Narada Presents: The Best of Celtic Christmas

-from Tish Hinojosa, a waltz of hope, a song for Hanukah in Spanish, a celebration of miracles good for any season, a funny conversation with her Christmas tree, the jounrny of the Holy Family seeking shelter told through traditional song in Spanish — all part of her recording From Texas for a Christmas Night
+From Tish Hinojosa, a waltz of hope, a song for Hanukah in Spanish, a celebration of miracles good for any season, a funny conversation with her Christmas tree, the journey of the Holy Family seeking shelter told through traditional song in Spanish — all part of her recording From Texas for a Christmas Night

 Kerry Dexter is one of five writers who contribute to Perceptive Travel’s blog.
 You’ll most often find her writing about travels in Europe and North America in stories that connect to music, history, and the arts, including such things as gifts for the traveler: music and the history of Christmas wreaths.

-(Photograph of a winter fire in Ireland is by Kerry Dexter and is copyrighted. thank you for respecting this.)
+Photograph of a winter fire in Ireland is by Kerry Dexter.Thank you for respecting copyright.